WorldQL/dreamlab-docs/combined-ingredients.md

 If you're simply modifying an existing script, this will not be needed.

 Feel free to ask the user questions before answering if you feel you do not have enough detail.

+If you have enough detail, do not ask for confirmation.
+Just go.